s11o-4/Future-routine/README.md

 # Future_routine

-Is just a shell script that helps me with my routine and saves me time!
+Is a shell script that helps me with my cycle (or routine) and saves me time!